dechamps/ASIO401/README.md

 # ASIO401, the unofficial QA401 ASIO driver
 *Brought to you by [Etienne Dechamps][] - [GitHub][]*

+*ASIO is a trademark and software of Steinberg Media Technologies GmbH*

 **If you are looking for an installer, see the
 [GitHub releases page][releases].**